guypeled76/go_rest_tests/readme.md

 ================================================

 ## Goals:
-- Reduce amount of code repetition and separation of concerns (http/db/bl/dal)
+- Reduce amount of code repetition and add separation of concerns (http/db/bl/dal/areas)
-- Make the code testable by reducing mocking requirements and providing contextual support
+- Make the code testable by reducing mocking requirements and providing contextual support to eliminate static state
-- Separate code into packages by the functional and business context.
-- Make specific package implementations private to allow for less specific naming and reducing clutter in every scope.
-- Eliminate static state to allow for complete power over testing context and other potential running contexts.

 ## Proposed package structure